jakehanson/Random-Walk-Simulation/README.md

 ![alt text](https://github.com/jakehanson/Random-Walk-Simulation/blob/new/GIFS/timing_visit_example.gif)

-## Step 1 - Download and Run
+## General Overview

-The code has three main components:
+The code has three primary files:
 * **main.cpp** - sets up and runs simulation

 * **functions.cpp** - contains the functions required by main.cpp

 * **header.h** - standard header for function prototypes and libraries

+There are also two subdirectories:
+* **GIFS** - example animations from simulation output
+* **MODELS** - various models that are derived from, but differ, from the source code

+## Download and Run
-To run the code, you must first download the three files above (or the entire directory) and compile it:
+To run the code:

+* Download the primary files main.cpp, functions.cpp, header.h (or the entire directory)
+* Compile:
-g++ -std=c++11 main.cpp functions.cpp -o run_sim.exe
+*  g++ -std=c++11 main.cpp functions.cpp -o run_sim.exe

-NOTE: YOU MUST RECOMPILE THE SIMULATION IF YOU CHANGE INPUT PARAMETERS!

-The compilation above spits out an output file called 'run_sim.exe'.
-To execute this file type:
+*  This spits out an executable called 'run_sim.exe'
+* Run (Default):

-./run_sim.exe
+*  ./run_sim.exe

-or
+* Run (+ Args)
+*  You can also run the sim by specifying the number of ants in the simulation on the command line:

-./run_sim.exe n_ants
+*  ./run_sim.exe n_ants

-where n_ants is an integer representing the number of ants you want in your simulation.

-This will produce output the output files params.txt and data.txt as well as something printed to the terminal.
-If nothing has crashed, then you are ready for Step 2!

-## Step 2 - Initialization
+If everything is working, ./run_sim.exe should create output files params.txt and data.txt.

+## Initializing parameters

 Once you have the source code in your local directory you can modify the simulation parameters by opening main.cpp in a text editor and changing the variables and flags at the top.

-The code is designed to simulate ants in a nest as particles in a disk.
+The code is designed to model ants in a nest as particles in a disk.
 This being said, there are certain flags that violate the laws of physics in order to test different assumptions about ant behavior.
 These flags are important to understand in order to get your simulation correct.

 #### Conservation of Momentum vs Fixed Velocity
 For most molecular dynamics, you will want collisions to conserve momentum.
 However, for simulating ants a more realistic assumption is that each ant maintains a fixed velocity.
 The split between these two options is controlled with the 'fixed_velo' flag.
 If false, the simulation will obey conservation of momentum, if true, particles reflect specularly but keep their same velocity at all times.